chinchang/kushagra.dev/posts/2019-10-11-terminal-commands-for-daily-use.md

 code fileName.css
 ```

 This is really useful.
 If you are not aware, VSCode can be added as a shell command too.
-Here is [how to add VSCode as shell command][vscode-command].
+Here is [how to add VSCode as shell command][vscode-shell].

 ## Git commands